-Our series on Colorado Springs neighborhoods has been so much fun to write because every part of the city has something new to discover.
-So far I've presented the whimsical attributes of the Westside, explored the quiet, luxurious neighborhoods of the Northwest, admired the New Urban neighborhoods of the Woodmen-Powers Corridor and enjoyed the Mid-Century vibe of the NorthCentral area.
+Our series on neighborhoods in Colorado Springs has been so much fun to write because every part of El Paso County has something new to discover.
+So far I’ve presented the whimsical attributes of the Westside, explored the quiet, luxurious neighborhoods of the Northwest, admired the New Urban neighborhoods of the Woodmen-Powers Corridor and enjoyed the Mid-Century vibe of the NorthCentral area.

-This week I turn our attention to Downtown Colorado Springs and the Old North End - both very exciting places to explore.
+This week we turn our attention to Downtown Colorado Springs and the Historic Old North End – both very exciting places to explore.
 They beautifully capture the essence of days gone by with stunning architecture built by our founding citizens, yet it merges perfectly with the up-and-coming modern, urban scene.

 Usually, I would have included downtown and the Old North End in my review of Central Colorado Springs.
-However, this small stretch of land deserves to stand out on its own.
+However, this historic neighborhood deserves to stand out on its own.

 - Catalyst Campus

 - Monument Valley Park (Between Nevada and Weber Street)

 - America The Beautiful Park

 - Colorado College

 - Multiple museums

 …among many other things that Downtown has to offer.